New generation warfare: Dissolution of the Soviet Union

 In 1989, the Soviet alliance system was on the brink of collapse and communist leaders of the Warsaw Pact states were losing power.
 The Pan-European Picnic in August 1989 in Hungary became a test of how far the Soviet leader Gorbachev was willing to go with glasnost.
 Thousands of holiday-makers exited Hungary at the border with Austria without interference by Hungarian border guards, and the Soviet Union did nothing to stop it.
 The dam broke, and tens of thousands of East Germans crossed into Austria.
 The Hungarian borders were opened on 11 September, and the Berlin Wall fell on 9 November.
 The 1989 revolutionary wave swept across Central and Eastern Europe and peacefully overthrew all of the Soviet-style east-European states; Romania was the only Eastern-bloc country to topple its communist regime violently.
 The Warsaw Pact disintegrated in 1991.

 Greater political and social freedoms in the Soviet Union instituted by the last Soviet leader Mikhail Gorbachev created an atmosphere of open criticism.
 The Soviet Union finally collapsed in 1991 when Boris Yeltsin seized power in the aftermath of a failed coup that had attempted to topple reform-minded Gorbachev.
 The Baltic States seceded, and Ukraine and Belarus were recognized as independent on 8 December.
 The Soviet flag was lowered at the Kremlin for the last time on 25 December 1991, replaced by the Russian tricolor.
 The successor state was headed by Yeltsin until 1999.

 Putin era

 Since 1999 Vladimir Putin has headed Russia either as president or Prime Minister.
 The economy has improved, but he has also been widely accused of corruption, authoritarian leadership, and widespread human rights abuses.

-Content in this article was copied from Cold War, and History of the Soviet Union (1982–1991), and History of Russia (1991–present); see those articles' histories for attribution.